evanx/webserva/docs/register-cert.md

 We recommend reviewing any script first <b>before</b> executing it.

-As per the second line of the custom script, you can curl and pipe into bash to execute the script on your local machine, and so care must be taken.
+<b>As per the second line of the custom script, you can curl and pipe into bash to execute the script on your local machine, and so care must be taken.</b>

 The custom script will execute the following:
 - create the `~/.webserva/live` directory for private key material